wp-plugins/friendfeed-activity-widget/readme.txt

 The FriendFeed Activity Widget is a simple WordPress widget that pulls your FriendFeed stream, pretties it up a bit and shares it with visitors to your blog.
 It's essentially a lifestream plugin that requires just a few steps to set up.

+Please read the installation instructions carefully and ensure that you extract the widget to the correct folder path.

 == Installation ==

 1. Extract the zip archive and upload the contents to your /wp-contents/plugins/ folder.
 The files should end up in a directory named "friendfeed-activity".